Download page View Overall Database and Server Performance.

 - Click on any point in the spark charts to see a metric for that point in time.
-For example, clicking on a point in the Queries Trend shows how many queries were monitored at that time.
+For example, clicking on a point in the calls Trend shows how many calls were monitored at that time.

 - Click on a column name to sort the list on that key.